Finding the Law of the Micro-States and Small Jurisdictions of Europe

 • C. Obiols i Taberner, Jurisprudéncia civil andorrana: Jutjat d’apellaciones, 1945–1966.
 (Andorra, Casal i Vall, 1969)

 • Paul Ourliac.
-La jurisprudence civile d’Andorre: arrêts du tribunal supérieur de Perpiganan, 1947–1970, (Andorra, Ed.
+La jurisprudence civile d’Andorre: arrêts du tribunal supérieur de Perpiganan, 1947–1970 (Andorra, Ed.
 Casal i Vall, 1972) (found, among other locations, in the New York University Law Library)

 Secondary sources and analytical works, mostly dated:

 Deutscher Bundestag 17.
 Wahlperiode, Beschlussempfehlung und Bericht des Finanzausschusses (7.
 Ausschuss) a) zu dem Gesetzentwurf der Bundesregierung – Drucksache 17/7145 – Entwurf eines Gesetzes zu dem Abkommen vom 25.
-November 2010 zwischen der Bundesrepublik Deutschland und dem Fürstentum Andorra über den Informationsaustausch in Steuersachen (German Bundestag 17th legislature, Decision recommendation and report of the finance committee (7th committee) a) to the bill of the Federal Government – printed matter 17/7145 – Draft of a law to the Agreement of 25 November 2010 between the Federal Republic of Germany and the Principality of Andorra on the exchange of information in tax matters)
+November 2010 zwischen der Bundesrepublik Deutschland und dem Fürstentum Andorra über den Informationsaustausch in Steuersachen (German Bundestag 17th legislature, Decision recommendation and report of the finance committee (7th committee) a) to the bill of the Federal Government – printed matter 17/7145 – Draft of law to the Agreement of 25 November 2010 between the Federal Republic of Germany and the Principality of Andorra on the exchange of information in tax matters)

-Further bibliography in Encyclopaedia Universalis France
+Further bibliography in Encyclopaedia Universalis France.

 Selected case law:

-See also the Madoff Recovery Initiative (“The Fairfield liquidators are also suing Andorra Banc Agricol Reig SA, Hong Kong’s EC.Com, Netherlands-based Stichting Stroeve Global Custody and the Channel Islands-based Credit Suisse Nominees (Guernsey) Ltd. in smaller amounts ranging from $1.2 million to $2.6 million”).
+See also the Madoff Recovery Initiative (“The Fairfield liquidators are also suing Andorra Banc Agricol Reig SA, Hong Kong’s EC.Com, Netherlands-based Stichting Stroeve Global Custody, and the Channel Islands-based Credit Suisse Nominees (Guernsey) Ltd. in smaller amounts ranging from $1.2 million to $2.6 million”).

 The reader should be aware that there have been significant constitutional changes since the 1970s in Andorra as in other European, and especially smaller European, jurisdictions.
-Council of Europe and European Union influences have been very significant.
-See especially the European Treaty Series; the CoE website allows users to view all treaties acceded to by a specific member state, or to view the ratification status of any particular treaty.
+The Council of Europe and European Union influences have been very significant.
+See especially the European Treaty Series; the CoE website allows users to view all treaties acceded to by a specific member state or to view the ratification status of any particular treaty.

 The Library of Congress Law Library site has an Andorra page.
-The German-language “Andorra-intern” Bibliographie-Recht collects news reports and texts on legal, economic and political issues.
+The German-language “Andorra-intern” Bibliographie-Recht collects news reports and texts on legal, economic, and political issues.

 For those corresponding with Andorran publishers and government offices, it may be useful to note that Andorra has no postal service of its own; postal facilities are provided equally by the French and the Spanish postal services.
-As a practical matter, correspondence may be in Catalan (official language), Spanish or French.
+As a practical matter, correspondence may be in Catalan (official language), Spanish, or French.
 The University of Laval (Quebec) site discusses the language issues (in French).
 Basque (Euskadi) is a minority language.
-See the Endangered Languages Project and the European Bureau for Lesser-Used Languages (closed 2010; website archived) for language policy issues, and Glenn Fulcher and Fred Davidson, Language Testing and Assessment, An Advanced Resource Book.
+See the Endangered Languages Project and the European Bureau for Lesser-Used Languages (closed 2010; website archived) for language policy issues and Glenn Fulcher and Fred Davidson, Language Testing and Assessment, An Advanced Resource Book.

-Reports, articles and commentary:
+Reports, articles, and commentary:

 16.3.
 British Sovereign Base Areas on Cyprus

-The main newsworthy issue in recent years was the fate of certain asylum seekers who landed in the Sovereign Base Area and sought transfer to the United Kingdom, remaining in disused and dilapidated military housing for over 18 years.
-See below in “Case law”, R (on the application of Tag Eldin Ramadan Bashir v.
-Home Secretary and Sovereign Base Area Authority, [2017] EWCA Civ 397; and July 2018 UK Supreme Court holding that ECHR applies to the SBA but that the terms of the Convention do not entitle asyluym seekers to be resettled in the United Kingdom [2018] UKSC 45, — Asad Ali Khan Comment.
+The main newsworthy issue in recent years was the fate of certain asylum seekers who landed in the Sovereign Base Area and sought transfer to the United Kingdom, remaining in disused and dilapidated military housing for over eighteen years.
+See below in “Case law,” R on the application of Tag Eldin Ramadan Bashir v.
+Home Secretary and Sovereign Base Area Authority, [2017] EWCA Civ 397, and July 2018 UK Supreme Court holding that ECHR applies to the SBA, but that the terms of the Convention do not entitle asylum seekers to be resettled in the United Kingdom [2018] UKSC 45Asad Ali Khan Comment.

 Case law: